zakali22/Custom-Player/README.md

 # Custom-Player

-# A custom HTML5 player built from scratch
+# A custom HTML5 player built from scratch using jQuery

 # To see this project: